 Leasing might work for you if:

-- If you enjoy having a new car to drive every few years, leasing can give you that option.
+- You enjoy having a new car to drive every few years, leasing can give you that option

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the opinion or position of OneMain.
 The information in this article is provided for education and informational purposes only, without any express or implied warranty of any kind, including warranties of accuracy, completeness or fitness for any particular purpose.
 The information in this article is not intended to be and does not constitute financial, legal or any other advice.
 The information in this article is general in nature and is not specific to you the user or anyone else.
 The author was compensated by OneMain for this post.